lazybuffer/network-traffic-analyser/README.md

 TrafficAnalys3r_ is Analyse connected Networks of your system.
 </pre>

-## First git clone Your the repositories
+## First git clone the repositories

 ## Make Your Virtual Environment in under the repositorie folder
 ```